 As noted in Section 1.3, various authors have discussed in detail examples of the evolution of the horizontal monsoon anticyclone PV structure during specific east- or westwards shedding events (e.g., Hsu and Plumb, 2000; Garny and Randel, 2013; Vogel et al., 2014).
 Figure 10 provides further illustration of shedding events, in this case as observed in re-analysis data during July and August 2000.
 A localised anticyclone in form of a PV minimum centred at about 30° latitude and 70° longitude can be identified on 11th of July in Figure 10a.
 Over the following days the northern edge of the anticyclone becomes distorted and the patch of low PV eventually breaks into two almost equally sized anticyclones on July 19th (Figure Figure 10c).
 The events between July 11th and 19th are representative for a westward eddy shedding event.
-In the case shown the broken-off anticyclone then slowly propagates westward over the following days.
-Note that the dynamical evolution of westwards shed vortices (e.g. their propagation speed) can be influenced by interactions with the background flow.
-Correspondingly the shed vortex discussed above seems to get mostly disintegrated by the meridional wind associated with the baroclinic eddy field over the period until August 1st in Figure 10f.
+In the case shown the broken-off anticyclone does not propagate westwards very far, but stays rather in place.
+The reason might potentially be the interaction with the mid-latitude jet and a pronounced baroclinic eddy, which can be seen at about -30° longitude and 40° latitude on 19th of July in Figure 10c.
+The meridional wind associated with the eddy further seems to disintegrate the shed vortex over the period until August 1st in Figure 10f.